 Fintech firms continue to add new product lines catering to gig economy workers and to expand their offering, both organically and through M&A. Banks and lenders are leveraging Lending as a Service to surface their products and services on platforms outside of traditional banking channels.
 Companies that started with B2B2C models for gig platforms are now targeting the entire gig economy.
 The launch of Payments as a Service has increased speed to market and resulted in greater competition.
 This client briefing note describes how the gig economy is driving the next wave of fintech.

-Review of the June 2020 HR Tech M&A and fundraising activity, update on HR Tech valuations and peer benchmarking, job market activity by country, and key highlights from earnings reports other operational updates.
+Venero's July 2020 update for HR Tech M&A and fundraising activity, valuations and peer benchmarking.
+Review of job market activity by country, and earnings report excerpts from publicly listed Future of Work businesses.

 Venero Capital Advisors offers tailored and independent investment banking services to businesses operating in HR Tech and the Future of Work sector.
 Our client relationships are built and carefully maintained on trust, discretion and dedication.
 We combine in-depth industry expertise with market leading advisory skills – delivered within a highly confidential and unconflicted framework.

 Venero Capital Advisors Ltd. is authorised and regulated by the Financial Conduct Authority (the "FCA"), appearing on the FCA register under firm reference number 795179. © Copyright 2021 Venero Capital Advisors Ltd.